Chad to hold controversial referendum on new constitution – DW – 12/14/2023

 Chad to hold controversial referendum on new constitution

-Some 8 million registered voters head to the polls on Sunday to cast their ballots on whether Chad should adopt a new constitution.
+About 8 million registered voters will head to the polls on Sunday to cast their ballots on whether Chad should adopt a new constitution.

 The "yes" vote is endorsed by a broad alliance of parties, including the military-led transitional government headed by General Mahamat Deby, the former ruling Patriotic Salvation Movement (MPS) and the main opposition UNDR party of Prime Minister Saleh Kebzabo.

-"The 'yes' camp have a strong hold on all the public resources and hold political power in terms of mobilizing people," Remadji Hoinathy, a Chad-based senior researcher for the Institute for Security Studies, an African think tank, told DW.
+"The 'yes' camp have a strong hold on all the public resources and hold political power in terms of mobilizing people," said Remadji Hoinathy, a Chad-based senior researcher for the Institute for Security Studies, a pan-African think tank.

-In contrast, the "no" vote, which includes opposition parties and some civil society organizations, is short on financing and faces intimidation from security forces who have broken up rallies and seized fliers.
+In contrast, the "no" camp, which includes opposition parties and some civil society organizations, is short on finances and faces intimidation from security forces who have broken up rallies and seized flyers.

 Several opposition parties have called for a boycott of the referendum.